 - 6. Talk to counselors, village leaders or other staff members about concerns and issues regarding bullying. - 7.
-As campers, we agree to tell a counselor, village leader or other staff member if we see someone being bullied. - 8.
-As staff, we agree to investigate and confront bullying behavior every time we become aware of it.
+As campers, we agree to tell a counselor, village leader or other staff member if we see someone being bullied.

+We want to reiterate, as staff, we agree to investigate and confront bullying behavior every time we become aware of it.
 We will make an effort to be visible and alert in places and during times where bullying is more likely to occur.
-We will do our best to ensure an atmosphere where campers feel safe reporting incidents of bullying and confident they will be dealt with and not ignored. - 9.
-Every person acknowledges that whether they are being a bully or see someone being bullied, if they don't report or stop the bullying, they are participating in bullying.
+We will do our best to ensure an atmosphere where campers feel safe reporting incidents of bullying and confident they will be dealt with and not ignored.

+Campers should acknowledge that whether they are being a bully or see someone being bullied, if they don't report or stop the bullying, they are participating in bullying.